Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Evaluation of the susceptibility function

 \section{Evaluation of the susceptibility function}

-Determining the susceptibility functions $\bchi_n$ requires studying the coupled dynamics of the ice and the water at the scale of the individual ice bodies.
-Some information can be obtained by modeling the ice layer as a continuum that resists compression both horizontally and vertically but has a relatively lower resistance to bending.
+Determining the susceptibility functions $\bchi_n$ requires knowledge of the coupled wave-ice dynamics at the scale of the individual ice bodies.
+A semi-quantitative description of the dynamics can be obtained by modeling the ice layer as a continuum that resists compression both horizontally and vertically but has a relatively lower resistance to bending.
 This is the hypothesis at the basis of the mass-loading model \cite{peters50,keller53,wadhams1986seasonal}, which implies that points at the bottom and the top of the ice layer move with identical vertical velocity.
 We set indeed the resistance to bending equal to zero, thus disregarding any contribution to the dynamics from the bending rigidity of the ice bodies and the viscous stresses in the layer.
-Such contributions should probably be taken into account if the size of the ice bodies are comparable with the wavelength.
+Such contributions should probably be taken into account if the size of the ice bodies were comparable with the wavelength.